PlatONnetwork/docs/docs/PlatON共识方案.md

 PBFT uses all-to-all messages that creates $O(n)$ communication complexity.

 SBFT (Scale optimized PBFT) [6] proposed a linear communication mode using a collector.
 In this mode, the message is no longer sent to each node, but to the collector, and then broadcasted by the collector to all nodes.
-Further more, the message length can be reduced from linear to constant by using threshold signatures, which reduces the total overhead to $O(n)$.
+Further more, the message length can be reduced from linear to constant by using threshold signatures, which reduces the total overhead to $$O(n)$$.

-Tendermint [7] uses a gossip all-to-all mechanism, so $O(nlogn)$ messages and $O(n)$ words under optimistic conditions.
+Tendermint [7] uses a gossip all-to-all mechanism, so $$O(nlogn)$$ messages and $$O(n)$$ words under optimistic conditions.

 #### view-change process optimization

 All BFT protocols change the master node through view-change.
 Protocols such as PBFT and SBFT have independent view-change processes, which are triggered when there is a problem with the master node.
 In Tendermint, HostStuff [8] and other protocols, there is no explicit view-change process.
 The view-change process is integrated into the normal process, so the efficiency of view-change is improved, and the communication complexity of view-change is reduced.

 Tendermint integrates round-change (similar to view-change) into the normal process, so round-change is the same as the normal block message commit process.
-There is no separate view-change process like PBFT, so the communication complexity is reduced to $ O(n^2) $.
+There is no separate view-change process like PBFT, so the communication complexity is reduced to $$ O(n^2) $$.

 HotStuff refers to Tendermint and also merges the view-change process with the normal process, that is, there is no longer a separate view-change process.
-By introducing a two-stage voting lock, and adopting a leader node set BLS aggregation signature, the communication complexity of view-change is reduced to $ O(n) $.
+By introducing a two-stage voting lock, and adopting a leader node set BLS aggregation signature, the communication complexity of view-change is reduced to $$ O(n) $$.

 #### Chained BFT

 Traditional BFT requires two rounds of consensus for each block.
-The communication complexity of $ O(n) $ can make the block reach prepareQC, but the communication complexity of $O(n^2)$ is required for the block to reach commitQC.
+The communication complexity of $$ O(n) $$ can make the block reach prepareQC, but the communication complexity of $$O(n^2)$$ is required for the block to reach commitQC.

 Hotstuff changed the two-round synchronous BFT of the traditional BFT to a three-round chain BFT.
 There is no clear prepare and commit consensus phase.
 Each block only needs to perform one round of QC.
 The prepare phase of the latter block is the previous one.
 The pre-commit phase of the next block is the commit phase of the previous block.
-Each time the block is generated, it only requires communication complexity of $ O(n)$.
-Through the two rounds of communication complexity of $O(n)$, the previous $O(n^2)$ effect is achieved.
+Each time the block is generated, it only requires communication complexity of $$O(n)$$.
+Through the two rounds of communication complexity of $$O(n)$$, the previous $$O(n^2)$$ effect is achieved.

 #### Pipelining and Concurrency